La Réole XIII: History

 they reached and won the final against the league leaders RC Lescure-Arthes XIII 20-18 to lift the title, but after careful consideration the club decided to stay in the second tier.
 During the close season more woes befell La Reole after a sponsor and backer withdrew from the club.
 They were forced to start the following season in the 4th tier National Division 2 league.

+In 2024, the club established a women's team to compete in the French Development Championship.

 Stadium

 The club have always played at the Stade Municipal La Reole which is a rugby stadium.
 It has one main stand which seats 100.
 The current capacity is 2,000.
+It is located beside the Garonne river and on several occasions the club have had to postpone matches due to flooding.